Denmark Criticises tone Of Vances Greenland Comments - UrduPoint

 Frederiksen has condemned the US decision to visit the Arctic island uninvited as "unacceptable pressure" on Greenland and Denmark.

+Rasmussen said Denmark had stepped up investment in Arctic security, with Copenhagen announcing in January a $2 billion plan to boost its military presence in the region.

-A majority of Greenlanders opposes US annexation, according to a January poll.
+A majority of Greenlanders oppose US annexation, according to a January poll.

+Saturday saw hundreds of people rally outside the US embassy in Copenhagen, some waving banners with slogans including "Trump/Putin stealing countries" and "Yankees go home" or "Make icecubes not war.

+"It's very important that we are as numerous as possible today," said one demonstrator, Kista Lynge Hoegh, a Greenland native.

+"We are worried for our families who live in Greenland and we are concerned about what will happen to them if annexation occurs, as Trump has threatened."

+"We want to come together to say the American rhetoric regarding Greenland and Denmark is unacceptable," said another Greenlander, Mimik Rosing.

-The Pituffik base is an essential part of Washington's missile defence infrastructure, its location in the Arctic putting it on the shortest route for missiles fired from Russia at the United States.
+The Pituffik base is an essential part of Washington's missile defence infrastructure, as it is located in the Arctic on the shortest route for missiles fired from Russia at the United States.

 Known as Thule Air Base until 2023, it served as a warning post for possible attacks from the Soviet Union during the Cold War.